What are you aiming for?

 - The average age of the NZ dairy cow is 4 years old. ie only produces milk for 3 lactations

 Just because your heifers are not visible on the dairy platform (where you are) doesn’t mean they should be forgotten.
 They need to be visible and focused on regularly to have a successful entry into the herd.
 They are the future of your dairy herd, and are the biggest age group in your herd.
-These animals having a major impact on your whole herd reproductive performance.
+These animals have a major impact on your whole herd reproductive performance.

 Growing dairy heifers needs to be assessed regularly with actual growth performance compared to set growth targets.